davidsbatista/davidsbatista.net/_posts/2018-12-06-Word_Embeddings.md

 #### [Efficient Estimation of Word Representations in Vector Space (2013)](https://arxiv.org/pdf/1301.3781.pdf)

-Introduced by (Mikolov et al., 2013) was the first popular embeddings method for NLP tasks.
+Introduced by Mikolov et al., 2013 it was the first popular embeddings method for NLP tasks.
 The paper itself is hard to understand, and many details are left over, but essentially the model is a neural network with a single hidden layer, and the embeddings are actually the weights of the hidden layer in the neural network.

 <figure>
   <img style="width: 85%; height: 85%" src="/assets/images/2018-12-06-skip_gram_net_arch.png">